Knoebels Amusement Resort

 However, Knoebels faced a significant setback in 1948 when a devastating flood swept through the area, causing extensive damage to the park.
 Determined to rebuild, the Knoebel family, with the help of the local community, worked tirelessly to restore the park and reopen it to the public.
 Their resilience and commitment paid off, and Knoebels emerged from the flood stronger than ever.

 In the following decades, Knoebels continued to grow and innovate.
-They added new rides, including the iconic Phoenix roller coaster, which was relocated to the park from the now-defunct San Antonio Playland Park in Texas.
+They added new rides, including the iconic Phoenix roller coaster, which was relocated to the park from the now-defunct Playland Park San Antonio in Texas.
 The Phoenix became renowned for its thrilling, airtime-filled experience and garnered a dedicated fan base.

 One of the distinctive features of Knoebels is its commitment to maintaining a traditional, family-friendly atmosphere.
 Unlike many other amusement parks, Knoebels does not charge an admission fee, and visitors have the option to purchase ride tickets or use a pay-per-ride system.
 This unique approach has endeared Knoebels to its patrons, who appreciate the park’s affordability and inclusive nature.